liangzifei/MRH-Net/README.md

 ## Exmples results of our vitural histology are shown as the following:

 #### (In our work, the testing conducted on many healthy and shiever mouse brains, while training on healthy mouse brains only.
 This verified the MRH_net could generalise to other than training data itself.
 Additionally, no test subject, in our work, is from training subjects).
->One example shiever mouse virtual myelin result as following:
+>Some example virtual histology results as following:
 #### Training on health, testing on both health(top LEFT) and shiever(bottom LEFT) strain.
 The right is real histology obtained from staining.

 ![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/Myelin.jpg)